-- Provide training to examiners participating in the examination. - Ensure that both the number of questions asked as well as the number of examiners are sufficient to ensure the validity of the results. - Develop clearly worded questions and answers (both correct and incorrect) so that individual examiner differences do not influence the candidate's results. - Take steps to ensure that candidates are not disadvantaged based on gender, ethnicity, or other factors unrelated to an examinee's competence. - 7.6 Convey examination results to candidates in a confidential and timely manner.
+- provide training to examiners participating in the examination; - ensure that both the number of questions asked as well as the number of examiners are sufficient to ensure the validity of the results; - develop clearly worded questions and answers (both correct and incorrect) so that individual examiner differences do not influence candidates' results; and

-- Determine how to communicate scores to candidates (numeric vs Pass/Fail) and justify the use of either. - Provide meaningful feedback to failing candidates to assist them as they prepare for re-examination. - Establish procedures and provide information regarding the availability of appeals or hand-scoring of results. - 7.7 Compute post-examination statistics not only for reliability and validity, but for other factors that might influence results such as possible cheating during the administration or prior disclosure of items. - 7.8 Perform analyses that would be useful in evaluating trends, anomalous results, and outliers. (i.e., Categories of Candidates (podiatric college, residency program, first-time vs., re-exam, etc.) - 7.9 Periodically evaluate the performance of any outside agencies that work with examination development, scheduling, examination administration, and/or examination scoring. - 7.10 Evaluate Subject Matter Experts to assess whether they perform the assigned tasks in a timely and accurate manner.
+- take steps to ensure that candidates are not disadvantaged based on factors unrelated to the examinees' competence. - 7.6 The specialty board shall convey examination results to candidates in a confidential and timely manner.

-7.11 Monitor the degree to which examinations might be shared by examinees, examiners, or anyone else associated with the examination unless specifically approved by the specialty board.
-Take appropriate action when security might have been breached.
+- determine how to communicate scores to candidates (numeric versus pass/fail).
+Justify the use of either method; - provide meaningful feedback to failing candidates to assist them as they prepare for re-examination; and - establish procedures and provide information regarding the availability of appeals or hand-scoring of results. - 7.7 The specialty board shall compute post-examination statistics not only for reliability and validity, but also for other factors that might influence results such as possible cheating during the administration or prior disclosure of items. - 7.8 The specialty board shall perform analyses that would be useful in evaluating trends, anomalous results, and outliers (i.e., categories of candidates [podiatric college, residency program, first-time versus repeat examinees, etc.]). - 7.9 The specialty board shall periodically evaluate the performance of any outside agencies that work with examination development, scheduling, examination administration, and/or examination scoring. - 7.10 The specialty board shall evaluate subject matter experts to assess whether they perform the assigned tasks in a timely and accurate manner. - 7.11 The specialty board shall monitor the degree to which examinations might be shared by examinees, examiners, or anyone else associated with the examination unless specifically approved by the specialty board.
+The specialty board shall take appropriate action when security might have been breached.